Families of Israeli captives arrive in Jerusalem, rally at PM’s office

 Government ‘isn’t talking’

-Hamas on Monday released a video of the first hostage confirmed to have died in captivity, and earlier said others have been killed.
+Hamas on Monday released a video of the first hostage confirmed to have died in captivity and earlier said others have been killed.

 That has stoked the anxiety of campaigners and relatives calling on the Israeli government to speed up any prisoner swap, and frustration with Netanyahu’s insistence that discretion is required around the Qatari- and Egyptian-mediated negotiations.